cjlindblad/cjlindblad.github.io/content/posts/2020-07-10---Building-Some-Ruby-Source-Code.md

 description: "Where we add a pointless method to the Ruby language!"
 ---

 In [my last post](reading-some-ruby-source-code), I fumbled around in the Ruby source code and took a look at an internal function that is not exposed via the public Ruby API.
-It's called `ary_make_hash` and turns an array into a hash where each key value pair has the same value.
+It's called `ary_make_hash` and turns an array into a hash where each key-value pair has the same value.

 In imaginary Ruby, it would work like this: